Stalruth/SableyeBot4/migration.md

-    These were already called by `//data` (better knows as `//dt`), but the new `/dt` command also has a prompt to properly disambiguate between Metronome the Item and Metronome the move.
+    These were already called by `//data` (better knows as `//dt`), but the new `/dt` command also has a prompt to properly disambiguate between Metronome the Item and Metronome the Move.

 - The following filters on `//filter`:
     - `num`